US Navy officer in Japan faces jail for fatal accident - ExBulletin

 English court records obtained by the AP show the judge expressed skepticism over the mountain sickness allegation, citing an early statement by Alkonis to police in which he said he felt drowsy after traversing mountainous bends.

-He later testified to feeling altitude sickness, a finding supported by a neurologist’s June 2021 diagnosis, but the judge said such a feeling should have lessened as Alkonis descended the mountain.
+He later testified to feeling altitude sickness, a finding supported by a diagnosis from neurologists in June 2021, but the judge said such a feeling should have lessened as Alkonis descended the mountain.

 The judge said that while it was conceivable that Alkonis suffered from mild mountain sickness, it was hard to imagine that he had gone from lack of drowsiness to sudden incapacitation.